Summer EBT in Oklahoma

 What is the difference between Summer EBT and P-EBT?

-The Summer EBT and Pandemic EBT (P-EBT) programs are very similar, but there are a couple of key differences:
+The Summer EBT and Pandemic EBT (P-EBT) programs are very similar, but there is one key difference:

 What other food resources are available in Oklahoma?